 - Travelers are allowed up to 1 day on domestic travel and 2 days on foreign travel to reach destination.

 - No allowance shall be made for meals when travel is confined to the city or town of the official headquarters.
 As noted earlier, Class C meal allowances are not permissible.

 - Travel Authorization – Travel on University business must be authorized in advance.
-A Travel Authorization, entered into the Travel and Expense Module, is required for all travel relating to conferences/conventions, cash advances, and foreign travel.
+A Travel Authorization, entered into the Travel and Expense Module, is required for all travel relating to conferences/conventions, cash advances, foreign travel, and when a University Employee is stationed in a city or town for a period of over 30 continuous work days.
 All other types of travel will require a less formal method of authorization (e.g., email or letter) but will still need departmental approval by the individual with budgetary responsibilities.
 Comp TA’s do not fall into any of these categories and are not required.
 The instructions on how to complete a Travel Authorization can be found on the myUFL Toolkits.

 - Travel Expense Reimbursements – University travel is reimbursed only on the basis of reasonable expenses incurred, subject to the limitations set forth in these directives and procedures.
 Requests for reimbursement are to be submitted on a Travel Expense Report in the University’s Travel and Expense Module.
 Original receipts are required for all major travel expenses, including airfare, hotel, car rental, and all individual expenses that exceed $25.00.
 In addition, the University reimburses expenses without receipts for meals and mileage based on rates as set forth in Florida Statute 112.061 and allowable incidentals up to a maximum of $25.00 per incident.
 These rates are provided later in these travel directives and procedures.

 - Travel expenses of employees for the sole purpose of taking merit system or other job placement examinations, written or oral, are not allowed.